↑Back to Top

 Discover the latest in evidence-based educational research conducted by the Churchie Research Centre.

 Update your contact details online.

-During 2020, the Churchie Research Centre will focus on three capstone research projects, which seek to translate emergent theory into practice within this schooling context.
+During 2020, the Churchie Research Centre will focus on four capstone research projects, which seek to translate emergent theory into practice within this schooling context.

 Cognitive scientists Pooja K. Agarwal, Ludmila D. Nunes and Janell R. Blunt have completed a systematic review of the literature specifically focused on the application of retrieval practice in the classroom setting.

 Learn more about the outcomes of Churchie’s partnership with The University of Queensland’s (UQ) Science of Learning Research Centre.

 The latest issue of the Churchie Research Centre newsletter is available, outlining the projects and research areas that will be the focus of 2019.

 A survey of Years 7 to 11 students at Churchie on how each year level perceived their study behaviours and preferences.